Killdeer: Etymology and taxonomy

-The killdeer's common name comes from its frequently heard call.
+The killdeer's call resembles the phrase "kill deer", for which the species is named.

 Description

 The killdeer is a large plover, with adults ranging in length from 20 to 28 cm, having a wingspan between 59 and 63 cm, and usually being between 72 and 121 g in weight.
 It has a short, thick, and dark bill, flesh-colored legs, and a red eye ring.

 Its upper parts are mostly brown with rufous fringes, its cap, back, and wings being the former color.
 It has a white forehead and a white stripe behind the eye, and its lores and the upper borders to the white forehead are black.
 The killdeer also has a white collar with a black upper border.
 The rest of the face is brown.
 The breast and belly are white, except for two black breast bands.
 It is the only plover in North America with two breast bands.
 The rump is red, and the tail is mostly brown.
 The latter also has a black subterminal band, a white terminal band, and barred white feathers on the outer portion of the tail.
 A white wing stripe at the base of the flight feathers is visible in flight.

 The female's mask and breast bands tend to be browner than those of the male.
 The adult of the subspecies C. v. ternominatus is smaller, paler, and greyer than the nominate.
 The subspecies C. v. peruvianus is smaller than the nominate and has more extensive rufous feather fringes.
 The juvenile is similar to the adult.
 The upper parts of the chicks are colored dusky and buff.
 Their underparts, forehead, neck, and chin are white, and they have a single band across their breast.